 How to Use an Oven Liner to Keep Your Oven Clean

-Cleaning the oven is tough, but keeping it spotless is practically impossible.
+Oven liners also known as oven sheets are a great oven protector.
+Cleaning the oven is tough but keeping it spotless is practically impossible.
 One of the biggest culprits is food drips and crumbs that collect in the bottom of your oven and get baked on.

 This is where oven liners come in.
 They are mats that are placed near the bottom of the oven when cooking to catch any falling food.